 From classical ballet to cutting-edge hip hop to ancient Indian kathak, there is truly no limit to the styles of dance you can discover on a visit to San Francisco.
 Here are some of the diverse dance companies and festivals you can experience in the City by the Bay.

 Founded in 1933, the San Francisco Ballet is the oldest and one of the most prestigious classical ballet companies in the U.S. From the start, the ballet’s home has been the War Memorial Opera House, an opulent Beaux-Arts building in the Civic Center/Hayes Valley neighborhood.
-Many legendary ballet masters have led the company through the years, including current artistic director Helgi Tómasson, a former protégé of George Balanchine.
+Many legendary ballet masters have led the company through the years, including former artistic director Helgi Tómasson, a former protégé of George Balanchine.
 In addition to familiar favorites like "Swan Lake" and "Don Quixote," the company’s repertory season (which runs winter through spring) also includes contemporary and experimental ballets, all accompanied by its own orchestra and led by Artistic Director Tamara Rojo.

 Smuin Contemporary Ballet

-You can see everything from sultry works set to the music of soul queen Etta James to "The Christmas Ballet," an off-kilter take on "The Nutcracker," at Smuin Ballet.
-Formed in 1994 by the late Michael Smuin, a former artistic director of the San Francisco Ballet, this acclaimed company performs its boundary-pushing contemporary works to sold-out audiences around the Bay Area at venues such as the Yerba Buena Center for the Arts and the Palace of Fine Arts.
+You can see everything from sultry works set to the music of soul queen Etta James to "The Christmas Ballet," an off-kilter take on "The Nutcracker," at Smuin Contemporary Ballet.
+Formed in 1994 by the late Michael Smuin, a former artistic director of the San Francisco Ballet, this acclaimed company performs its boundary-pushing contemporary works to sold-out audiences around the Bay Area.

 Postmodern & Avant Garde

-The same tendency to blaze new trails that sparked the San Francisco Sound is alive and well in the city’s vibrant contemporary dance scene.
+The tendency to blaze new trails is alive and well in the city’s vibrant contemporary dance scene.